iomesh/docs/docs/deploy-iomesh-cluster/install-iomesh.md

 **Procedure**

-1. Download [IOMesh Offline Installation Package] on each worker node. 需要替换成 1.0 离线安装包
+1. Download [IOMesh Offline Installation Package] on each worker node and the master node. 需要替换成 1.0 离线安装包

-2. Unpack the installation package on each worker node. 替换 1.0 安装包名
+2. Unpack the installation package on each worker node and the master node. 替换 1.0 安装包名

     ```shell
     tar -xf  iomesh-offline-<VERSION>-<ARCH>.tgz && cd iomesh-offline
     ```
-3. Load the IOMesh image on each worker node and then execute the corresponding scripts based on your container runtime and container manager.
+3. Load the IOMesh image on each worker node and then execute the corresponding script based on your container runtime and container manager.

   <!--DOCUSAURUS_CODE_TABS-->